 For more information, see On-Demand Tech Support SSH Tunnel for Virtual Appliances.

-Network Address Translation (NAT)—If a routing device running a separate NAT is placed between endpoints and VAs, an endpoint's IP address will show as the NAT device's IP address in the DNS Safeguard dashboard.
+Network Address Translation (NAT)—If a routing device running a separate NAT is placed between endpoints and VAs, an endpoint's IP address will show as the NAT device's IP address in the dashboard.
 The endpoints must reach the VAs without being subjected to a separate NAT.
 If you are unable to remove a routing device with a separate NAT, you may have to run a separate set of VAs within that NAT.
 If you have any questions regarding this matter, contact Support.

 HTTP Proxies / Content Filtering—Most solutions attempting to locally proxy, cache, or filter HTTP/HTTPS traffic between an endpoint and the internet require additional configuration in order to work in unison with VAs.
-Failure to adjust the configuration of these solutions before employing the VAs may result in the complete ineffectiveness of the VAs and DNS Safeguard.
+Failure to adjust the configuration of these solutions before employing the VAs may result in the complete ineffectiveness of the VAs and Umbrella.
 For more information, see Using Umbrella with an HTTP Proxy.
 Solutions include:

 - Transparent HTTP/HTTPS Proxy

 The VA supports DNSCrypt between itself and the Cisco public DNS resolvers (Umbrella).
 This means any information contained in the EDNS packets forwarded from the VA are encrypted by DNSCrypt and cannot be intercepted.
 For optimum protection, this feature is enabled by default.